enthought/mayavi/docs/source/mayavi/bugs.rst

 The Known Issues section contains those items that are big and important but are not currently actively worked on, because they need a lot of effort or there is no solution yet for them.
-For a more detailed list of issues and bugs please check the list in github_.
+For a more detailed list of issues and bugs please check the list in `issue tracker`_.

   * **Display bugs:** Mayavi, and VTK, heavily use hardware rendering, as a